Alpha-VLLM/Lumina-T2X/lumina_t2i/README.md

 # Note that the iteration 0030000 is just for illustration and does not mean we trained for 30k iters
 export STAGE_1_PATH=results/DiT_Llama_5B_patch2_bs512_lr1e-4_bf16_256px_vaesdxl/checkpoints/0030000

+# 8 GPUs were used by us for this experiment without slurm clust
+bash exps/5B_bs512_lr1e-4_bf16_512px_sdxlvae.sh $STAGE_1_PATH stage1
+# 8 GPUs were used by us for this experiment with slurm clust
 srun -n16 --ntasks-per-node=8 --gres=gpu:8 bash exps/5B_bs512_lr1e-4_bf16_512px_sdxlvae.sh $STAGE_1_PATH stage1
 ```